creasydude/sentinent-llm-knowledge/README.md

-# LLM Knowledge Collector App
+# LLM Knowledge Collector App For Sentinent

-This project is a web application designed for collecting user-generated knowledge to train a Large Language Model (LLM).
+This project is a web application designed for collecting user-generated knowledge (Datasets) to train a Large Language Model (LLM).
 It features a Nest.js backend and a Next.js (React) frontend, with user authentication via OTP, a points system, and integration with an LLM API for question generation.

 ## Project Structure